On possibilities of 3-adic Galois images associated to isogeny-torsion graphs: Analysis of rational points on various modular curves

 \subsection{Elliptic curves that admit a degree 3 isogeny}

-From the classification of isogeny torsion graphs of elliptic curves defined over $\Q$ \cite{chiloyan2021classification}, we know that if $E/\Q$ admits a degree $3$ isogeny then $E(\Q)_{\tors}$ is either trivial or is isomorphic to one of the groups in In this section, we rule out these possibilities when we have constraints on $3$-adic image.
+From the classification of isogeny-torsion graphs of elliptic curves defined over $\Q$ \cite{chiloyan2021classification}, we know that if $E/\Q$ admits a degree 3 isogeny then $E(\Q)_{\tors}$ is either trivial or is isomorphic to one of the groups in In this section, we rule out these possibilities when we have constraints on 3-adic image.

 \begin{proposition} Let $E/\Q$ be without CM.
-If $E$ admits a degree $3$ isogeny and a degree $5$ isogeny, then $\rho_{E,3^{\infty}}(\G_{\Q})$ lies in the set \{3.4.0.1, 3.8.0.1, 3.8.0.2\}. \end{proposition}
+If $E$ admits a degree 3 isogeny and a degree 5 isogeny, then $\rho_{E,3^{\infty}}(\G_{\Q})$ lies in the set \{3.4.0.1, 3.8.0.1, 3.8.0.2\}. \end{proposition}